Competition between service providers with strategic resource allocation: application to network slicing: Results and discussion

 In Figs.~\ref{fig:symSalfa} and~\ref{fig:symSgamma}, the subscription ratio is represented as a function of the number of NSTs, for $\gamma=1$ and different values of $\alpha$ (Fig.~\ref{fig:symSalfa}) and for $\alpha=3$ and different values of $\gamma$ (Fig.~\ref{fig:symSgamma}).
-In all cases, as the number of NSTs increases, the subscription ratio increases, because $\vert\mathcal{S}\vert^{1-\beta}$ increases with $\vert\mathcal{S}\vert$ (note that $1-\beta>0$).
+In all cases, as the number of NSTs increases, the subscription ratio increases, as can be derived from~\eqref{eq:penetration_Max} (note that $1-\beta>0$).
 This can be interpreted as that an increase in the diversity of the service offering increases the subscription ratio.
 Fig.~\ref{fig:symSalfa} also shows that the subscription ratio increases with the user sensitivity.
-Fig.~\ref{fig:symSgamma} also shows, in accordance with Proposition~\ref{prop:penetration_normCapacity}, that the greater the normalized capacity, the greater the subscription ratio.
+Fig.~\ref{fig:symSgamma} also shows, in accordance with Proposition~\ref{PROP:PENETRATION_NORMCAPACITY}, that the greater the normalized capacity, the greater the subscription ratio.
 For $\gamma=4$, the subscription ratio is close to 1, which means that if the normalized capacity is high enough, the result is practically the same as for $r_0^{(r)}=0$ in all cells.

 We now investigate how the asymmetry between the NSTs in terms of share affects the results.
 For this, we illustrate a scenario with 4 NSTs and $\alpha=3$, and show the results obtained as a function of the share of one of them.